 CF Benchmarks ascertains the presence of fair and transparent market conditions and processes to identify and impede illegal, unfair or manipulative practices by conducting a thorough review of any exchange under consideration for inclusion as a Constituent Exchange.
-The arrangements of all Constituent Exchanges are reviewed annually to ensure that they continue to meet all criteria specified within "Constituent Exchange Criteria".
+The arrangements of all Constituent Exchanges are reviewed annually to ensure they continue to meet all specified criteria.
 This due diligence is documented, and the information is distributed to CF Benchmarks' oversight organs to consider.
-The deliberations of oversight organs are conducted during regular meetings, minutes of such meetings are publicly available, being published by the Administrator on its website.
+The deliberations of oversight organs are conducted during regular meetings.
+Minutes of such meetings are published by the Administrator on its website.